ViaLoboGGG/OpenMetaVerse/README.md

-# 🪐 Open Metaverse Scene Loader

-An open-source Unity framework for loading 3D scenes at runtime from external JSON and glTF definitions.
-Designed for decentralization, user-generated content, and lightweight client-side rendering with secure, sandboxed behaviors.

----

 ## 🌐 Project Vision — The 3D Web for Everyone

 This project isn't just about technology—it’s about **redefining the internet**.